Roy Hirabayashi: Career

-After graduating from San Jose Statue University, Hirabayashi was hired by the San Jose Betsuin as a youth activity program coordinator.
+After graduating from San Jose State University, Hirabayashi was hired by the San Jose Betsuin as a youth activity program coordinator.
 At the time, Revered Hiroshi Abiko wanted to encourage the younger generation to be more involved with the church.
 Having seen Kinnara Taiko in Los Angeles, Reverend Abiko recruited Hirabayashi and Dean Miyakusu (a classmate of Hirabayashi from San Jose State University) to fundraise money to start a taiko group.
-With the money they gathered they visited Kinnara Taiko, where Reverend Mas Kodani, founder of Kinnara Taiko, taught them how to build drums out of wine barrels.
+With the money they gathered, they visited Kinnara Taiko, where Reverend Mas Kodani, founder of Kinnara Taiko, taught them how to build drums out of wine barrels.
 They brought materials back and built their first drums, and began to hold open practices after Sunday church services open to all.
 They gave their first performance in October 1973, making San Jose Taiko the third taiko group to form in North America.

 The following year, Hirabayashi and the core San Jose Taiko members were invited to study under Seiichi Tanaka in 1974 at San Francisco Taiko Dojo.
 After studying with Tanaka for a year, Hirabayashi departed and focused on developing San Jose Taiko's unique style and sound, specifically centering it around the Japanese American, or Nikkei, identity and experience.

 Hirabayashi also toured with Kodo during their 1982 US and Japan tour as a stage manager.
 It was after this experience that Hirabayashi pushed for San Jose Taiko to develop a professional level of performance and become more concert oriented.

-Hirabayashi was San Jose Taiko's Executive Director from its founding in 1973, to his departure in 2011.
-During his time with the group he also served as a workshop instructor, performer, and composer.
+Hirabayashi was San Jose Taiko's Executive Director from its founding in 1973 to his departure in 2011.
+During his time with the group, he also served as a workshop instructor, performer, and composer.